sebadob/hiqlite/README.md

 ## Project Status

-This project is in a very early phase and if have quite a few things on the TODO before I would consider is to be ready for testing in a real application.
+This project is in a very early phase and I have quite a few things on the TODO before I would consider it to be ready for testing in a real application.
 Until it hits v0.1.0, I will not not care about any changelog or keeping track of changes, because it costs more time and effort than it's worth at this point.